ArunKarthik05/Zoho-interview-prep/System Design/Microservice-Patterns/SAGA.md

-The Saga pattern is a design pattern used to manage distributed transactions across multiple microservices.
+The Saga pattern(SEQUENCE OF EVENTS) is a design pattern used to manage distributed transactions across multiple microservices.
 Unlike traditional transactions that use a two-phase commit, the Saga pattern breaks down a transaction into a series of smaller, independent transactions, each managed by a separate service.
 These transactions are coordinated to ensure data consistency and reliability across the distributed system.

 ### Architecture of Saga Pattern